leomotors/stupid-problems/README.md

 ## To develop locally

-- Install TeXLive (not sure which version, if error install earlier version)
+- Install TeXLive (not sure which version, if error install bigger version, _I do texlive-full_)

-- To compile statement with Thai Language, font [Sarabun](https://fonts.google.com/specimen/Sarabun?subset=thai) is required
+- To compile statement with Thai Language, font [Sarabun](https://fonts.google.com/specimen/Sarabun?subset=thai) must exists in the system

 - nodejs 16+ is recommended